Categories Oral Health

 Potential Hazards of Hypercoagulability

-1. Increased Risk of Blood Clots: Thick blood can easily form clots, which may block blood vessels.
+1. Increased Risk of Blood Clots: Thick blood can easily form clots, which may subsequently block blood vessels.
 Clots in arteries or veins can lead to life-threatening conditions.

 2. Stroke: A blood clot traveling to the brain can block oxygen flow, causing a stroke.